dotnet/xharness/README.md

 - Test results in XML format (default is xUnit but can be changed via options)

 Example for Android apk:

-You should provide path to adb before running via ADB_EXE_PATH.

 ```bash
 xharness android test --output-directory=out --package-name=net.dot.System.Numerics.Vectors.Tests --app=/path/to/test.apk